 Story – Out of this World

-The game opens with you being rescued by Vernon Welles, a foul-mouthed mad scientist with unclear intentions.
+The game opens with you being rescued by Phineaa Welles, a foul-mouthed mad scientist with unclear intentions.
 You’ve been floating in space for 70 years, after a ship leaving earth for the outer world colonies, called The Hope, is forced to travel at ‘sub-light’ speeds.
 From a ship full of hibernating colonists, Welles can only free one person, and that person is you.
 In a daring escape from a ship full of hibernating colonist disaster strikes: Welles’ ship is damaged.

 He uses a risky homemade concoction to wake you from your hibernation and sets you on your adventure to help awaken the rest of the sleeping colonists aboard The Hope.
 He shoots you off his ship in an escape pod to the planet Terra 2, where you are to meet a man named Hawthorne.
 Unluckily, your pod splats Hawthorne like a bug.
 Your first rendezvous in the game is with a corpse.